ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 MCAS supports a wide range of [popular proxy and firewall vendors and products](https://docs.microsoft.com/en-us/cloud-app-security/set-up-cloud-discovery#supported-firewalls-and-proxies-) for both snapshot and continuous reports (via log collectors)  .
 A custom parser can also be configured for unsupported devices allowing manual attribute mapping.

 Once a cloud app has been discovered and its usage reviewed it can be either Sanctioned (approved) or Unsanctioned (prohibited) via the Discovered Apps tab.
-By default, tagging a cloud app as unsanctioned does not block access directly but allows for the generation of a block script that can be downloaded from MCAS and imported into a proxy of firewall appliance.
+By default, tagging a cloud app as unsanctioned does not block access directly but allows for the generation of a block script that can be downloaded from MCAS and imported into a proxy or firewall appliance.
 If MCAS is integrated with Defender for Endpoint, app access enforcement can be enabled to block access to apps marked as Unsanctioned.

 Cloud Discovery Design Decisions for all agencies and implementation types.